-Converts array of orbital elements from the regular base of Keplerian orbits to positions and velocities in xyz Uses code from orbitize.kepler
+Converts array of orbital elements from the regular base of Keplerian orbits to positions and velocities in xyz.
+Uses code from orbitize.kepler

 - epoch (float) Date in MJD of observation to calculate time of periastron passage (tau). - elems (np.array of floats) Orbital elements (sma, ecc, inc, aop, pan, tau, plx, mtot).
-If more than 1 set of parameters is passed, the first dimension must be the number of orbital parameter sets, and the second the orbital elements.
+If more than 1 set of parameters is passed, the first dimension must be the number of the orbital elements, and the second the number of orbital parameter sets.

-Orbital elements in xyz (x-coordinate [au], y-coordinate [au], z-coordinate [au], velocity in x [km/s], velocity in y [km/s], velocity in z [km/s], parallax [mas], total mass of the two-body orbit to\standard\basis(param\arr)
+Orbital elements in xyz (x-coordinate [au], y-coordinate [au], z-coordinate [au], velocity in x [km/s], velocity in y [km/s], velocity in z [km/s], parallax [mas], total mass of the two-body orbit param_arr (np.array of float) - RxM array of fitting parameters in the period basis, where R is the number of parameters being fit, and M is the number of orbits.
+If M=1 (for MCMC), this can be a 1D array.

-$(M + M_planet)$ [Solar masses])
+(M + M_planet) [Solar masses])

-Makes a call to 'xyz\to\standard' to convert each companion's xyz parameters to the standard parameters an returns the updated array for conversion.
+Makes a call to 'xyz_to_standard' to convert each companion's xyz parameters to the standard parameters an returns the updated array for conversion.